clausbroch/node-red-gfconnect/README.md

 ## Installation

-The easiest way to install GFConnect is to copy the content of the [flow.json](flow.json) file into the workspace by selecting the menu "Import" -> "Clipboard":
+If you already have Node-RED installed you can install GFConnect by copying the content of the [flow.json](flow.json) file into the workspace by selecting the menu "Import" -> "Clipboard":

 <img src="pictures/InstallFlow.png"></img>